apache/couchdb-nano/README.md

 });
 ```

-## document functions
+## Document functions

 ### db.insert(doc, [params], [callback])

-inserts `doc` in the database with  optional `params`. if params is a string, its assumed as the intended document name. if params is an object, its passed as query string parameters and `docName` is checked for defining the document name.
+Inserts `doc` in the database with optional `params`.
+If params is a string, it's assumed it is the intended document `_id`.
+If params is an object, it's passed as query string parameters and `docName` is checked for defining the document `_id`:

 ``` js
 var alice = nano.use('alice');